deepbajwaa/DoublyLinkedListImplementation/README.md

 1. printList - This will print the list in order.

   -@param head this is a pointer to the start of the list.

 2. printListReverse - This will print the list backwards.

   -@param head this is a pointer to the start of the list.

 3. freeList - This will free the memory allocated by the list.

   -@param head this is a pointer to the start of the list.

 4. append - This will add a node to the end of the list.

   -@param head the memory address of the head of the list should be passed to this function.

-   -@param data this is any number you want to add to the list.
+   -@param data this is any integer you want to add to the list.

 5. prepend - This will add a node to the beggining of the list.

   -@param head the memory address of the head of the list should be passed to this function.

-   -@param data this is any number you want to add to the list.
+   -@param data this is any integer you want to add to the list.

-6. removeNode - This
+6. removeNode - This function is used to remove a specific node.

   -@param head the memory address of the head of the list should be passed to this function.

+  -@param removeNode is a pointer to the specified node.

+7. pop - This is used to pop a node off the list.

+  -@param head the memory address of the head of the list should be passed to this function.

+  -@returns the popped node.

+8. pushQueue - This function will push a node onto the list treating the list as a Queue.

+  -@param head the memory address of the head of the list should be passed to this function.

+  -@param data this is any integer you want to add to the list.

+9. pushStack - This function will push a node onto the list treating the list as a Stack.

+  -@param head the memory address of the head of the list should be passed to this function.

+  -@param data this is any integer you want to add to the list

+10. mergeSort - This function sorts the list using the mergesort algorithm.

+  -@param head the memory address of the head of the list should be passed to this function.

+11. split - This function splits a list into half.

+  -@param list is a pointer to the head of the list.

+  -@param frontHalf is the memory address of the pointer that points to the head of the front half of the list.

+  -@param backHalf is the memory address of the pointer that points to the head of the back half of the list.

+12. sortNode - This function is used to sort two halfs of a list into one sorted list.
+  -@param a is a pointer to the first list.

+  -@param b is a pointer to the second list.

+  -@returns a pointer to the head of the list.

+13. insertAfter -
+14. removeAfter -
+15. length -
+16. search -
+17. searchList -
+18. copyList -
+19. removeRepeats -

    -@param data this is the node you want to remove from the list.